A Simpler Self-reduction Algorithm for Matroid Path-width: Algorithmic Consequences

 \section{Algorithmic Consequences}

 So far, in Section~\ref{sec:selfred} we have restricted attention to connected matroids, but this is not any problem since we may easily concatenate {path-decompositions of connected components} of a general matroid.
-To make use of Algorithm~\ref{alg:main}, we also need to provide an implementation of the oracle~$\cal P$ (which tests the value of path-width~$\leq t$).
-This is significantly easier than computing an optimal path-decomposition thanks to Theorem~\ref{thm:n3test}.
+To make use of Algorithm~\ref{alg:main}, we also need to provide an implementation of the oracle~$\cal P$ (which tests the value of path-width~$\leq t$, as sketched in the Introduction).
+This will be done by Theorem~\ref{thm:n3test}.
 A class $\scri N$ of matroids is {\em minor-closed} if, for every matroid $M\in\scri N$, all minors of $M$ also belong to~$\scri N$.
 A matroid $M\not\in\scri N$ is an {\em obstruction for membership in} $\scri N$ if all proper minors of $M$ belong to~$\scri N$.

-\begin{thm}[Geelen--Gerards--Whittle~\cite{ggw02}, \footnote{ We remark that Geelen, Gerards and Whittle have announced a ``matroid minors'' theorem which does not require a bound on branch-width to claim finite number of $\FF$-representable obstructions for $\scri N$, but that is not fully published yet.
+\begin{theorem}[Geelen--Gerards--Whittle~\cite{ggw02}, \footnote{ We remark that Geelen, Gerards and Whittle have announced a ``matroid minors'' theorem which does not require a bound on branch-width to claim finite number of $\FF$-representable obstructions for $\scri N$, but that is not fully published yet.
 For our purpose, the version of~\cite{ggw02} is sufficient. } and Hlin\v{e}n\'y~\cite{hli06}] Let $\FF$ be a fixed finite field and $k\in\mathbb N$ a fixed parameter.
 For any minor-closed class $\scri N$ of matroids, there are finitely many obstructions for membership in $\scri N$ which are representable over $\FF$ and have branch-width at most~$k$.
-Consequently, there is an FPT algorithm which, given an $n$-element matroid $M$ represented by a matrix over $\FF$, in time $\OO(n^3)$ correctly decides whether~$M\in\scri N$ or outputs that the branch-width of $M$ is more than~$k$. \end{thm}
+Consequently, there is an FPT algorithm which, given an $n$-element matroid $M$ represented by a matrix over $\FF$, in time $\OO(n^3)$ correctly decides whether~$M\in\scri N$ or outputs that the branch-width of $M$ is more than~$k$. \end{theorem}

-\subparagraph{Direct implementation.} The way we use Theorem~\ref{thm:n3test} in an implementation of the oracle $\cal P$ combines Lemma~\ref{lem:pwbw} with Lemma~\ref{lem:pwminor}; the matroids of path-width at most $t$ have branch-width at most~$t+1$ and form a minor-closed class $\scri P_t$ for which we can test membership in FPT time~$O(n^3)$.
-Note, though, that this approach results in a {\em non-uniform FPT} algorithm (meaning that there is a sequence of algorithms for each value of the parameter~$t$, rather than one universal algorithm), since we do not explicitly know the finite lists of obstructions for the classes $\scri P_t$,~$t\in\mathbb N$.
+\paragraph{Direct implementation} The way we use Theorem~\ref{thm:n3test} in an implementation of the oracle $\cal P$ combines Lemma~\ref{lem:pwbw} with Lemma~\ref{lem:pwminor}; the matroids of path-width at most $t$ have branch-width at most~$t+1$ and form a minor-closed class $\scri P_t$ for which we can test membership in FPT time~$O(n^3)$.
+Note, though, that this approach results in a nonuniform FPT algorithm since we do not explicitly know the finite lists of obstructions for the classes $\scri P_t$,~$t\in\mathbb N$.
 In combination with Theorem~\ref{thm:main} we immediately get: